-“Stupid As S***” — CNN Host Insults Voters Amid Accusations CNN Is Biased Against Donald Trump
+‘Stupid As S***’ — CNN Insults Voters Amid Accusations CNN Is Biased Against Donald Trump

 “On the inside, we all recognize he is a clown, that he is hilariously unqualified for this, he’s really bad at this, and that he does not have America’s best interests … We recognize he’s just f***ing crazy.”

-Carr even provides a figure: he says “90%” of people agree that president Donald Trump is crazy.
+Carr even provides a figure: he says “90%” of people agree that President Donald Trump is crazy.

 “90% of us are on board with just the fact that he’s crazy.”